Moving House Etiquette

 It’s easy to forget that there's a common moving house etiquette that should be followed when moving out of a property.
 Many people will be unclear of exactly what that is, but it’s still important to research and abide by it.
 You should leave your house the same way as you'd expect your new house to be left.

 There are certain things you should leave behind, items you should clean and a few nice touches you could consider when you’re leaving your house.
-We’ve put together a guide on moving house etiquette that you should stick to when welcoming the new owners of your house, along with answers to some commonly asked questions to help you get organised.
+We’ve put together a guide on moving house etiquette for when welcoming the new owners of your house.
+We've also included answers to some commonly asked questions to help you get organised.

 When property hunting, it’s important to remember that it’s not your house...yet.
 As well as having a useful house viewing checklist on hand, it’s important to be polite and consider the common house viewing etiquette.
 To help you get organised, we’ve created a basic list of Dos and Don’ts for your house hunting experience.